 Strength Training vs. Endurance Training

 One key area of confusion with strength training is the difference between strength and endurance training, and how to stimulate appropriate adaptations.

 A key concept here is the idea of a limiting factor.
 We will get a training adaptation based on what body system is challenged most, and limits further performance.
-If our goal is to improve the muscular system (get stronger, faster, more power change body composition), then we must challenge the ability of the muscles to contract and contract more than the other body systems.
+If our goal is to improve the muscular system (get stronger, faster, more power, change body composition), then we must challenge the ability of the muscles to contract more than the other body systems.
+The activity we do to achieve those goals must be limited by the ability of the muscular system, not other systems.
 Endurance, on the other hand, is limited by cardiovascular and respiratory system.
 Endurance performance rarely suffers due to failure of a muscle to contract and relax.
 Rather, it is limited by the ability of the heart, lungs, and blood vessels to deliver and return oxygen and other compounds to and from the muscles.
-Runners, for example, usually have the quadricep strength to keep going, but get out of breath while trying to maintain a fast pace for too long.
+Runners, for example, usually have the quadricep strength to keep going, but get out of breath or glycogen (fuel) while trying to maintain a fast pace for too long.